 The Bay Islands of Roatan, Utila and Guanaja, are home to the world’s second largest coral reef, and as such, the islands are known for their abundant diving facilities as well as pristine snorkeling conditions, leading to increased investment opportunities.
 Each of these islands has a different style of life, and facilities are available for a range of travelers, from backpackers to the luxury-minded.
 The Rio Platano Biosphere Reserve is designated as an UNESCO World Heritage Site, and is located throughout the “La Moskitia” area, which has a variety of plant and animal life, including howler monkeys.

 For those interested in city life, Tegucigalpa, San Pedro Sula and La Ceiba offer traditional market places as well as international bars and night clubs that are fully stocked, unlike the old days of just whiskey and rum.
-Restaurants of all kinds are available, even in many outlying areas, and fast food chains have taken over the younger population as they become social gathering places with free WIFI, accompanied by the daily dollar menu options for which they are famous for in the USA.
+Restaurants of all kinds are available, even in many outlying areas, and fast food chains have taken over the younger population as they become social gathering places with cheap WIFI, accompanied by the daily dollar menu options for which they are famous for in the USA.
 This has resulted in their presence in every major mall, and strip malls, which are now in just about every large town as well as city.
 Their discounted prices have allowed the residents, as well as budget backpackers of all ages and walks of life, to have other meal options than the typical Honduras foods of beans, rice, and tortillas.

 Copan has been gearing up to accommodate travelers from all over the world for the “end of the world” celebrations on December 21, 2012.
 Copan Ruins is one of the ancient Mayan cities that features a complex cultural center.
 Copan has over 4,000 structures, including the Acropolis, with tunnels open to the public, the Hieroglyphic Stairway, and the Great Plaza.
 Copan dates back to the seventh century and has often been compared to ancient Athens in terms of being a cradle of civilization in the Western Hemisphere.
 It was declared a World Heritage site in 1980.